Totally odd depth-graded multiple zeta values and period polynomials: Abstract

 \section{Abstract}

-Inspired by the paper of Tasaka \cite{tasaka}, we study the relations between totally odd, motivic depth-graded multiple zeta values.
+We study the relations between totally odd, motivic depth-graded multiple zeta values.
 Our main objective is to determine the rank of the matrix $C_{N,r}$ defined by Brown \cite{Brown}.
-We will give new proofs for (conjecturally optimal) upper bounds on $\rank C_{N,3}$ and $\rank C_{N,4}$, which were first obtained by Tasaka \cite{tasaka}.
-Finally, we present a recursive approach to the general problem, which reduces the evaluation of $\rank C_{N,r}$ to an isomorphism conjecture.
+We will give conditional proofs for (conjecturally optimal) upper bounds on $\rank C_{N,3}$ and $\rank C_{N,4}$, simplifying some arguments of Tasaka \cite{tasakaPublished}.
+Finally, we present a recursive approach to the general problem and identify a conjecture which would imply that $\rank C_{N,r}$ has the expected value.